22 of the Toughest Interview Questions and Answers

 Why Are Tough Interview Questions Important?

 Some of the hard to answer interview questions that we will explore in this article are designed to reveal a candidate’s core personality that is difficult to figure by just reading their resume.
 Personality traits like facing challenges, facing failures, and accepting criticism can only be revealed through these answers to difficult interview questions.
-How you answer them is instrumental in landing your dream job.
+How you answer them is instrumental in landing your dream job as they give an insight into your soft skills.
+According to ResumeGenius, soft skills hold key importance in the eyes of a recruiter.

 Furthermore, the ability to find an answer to tough interview questions on the spot is a measure of your quick thought-processing skills and creativity levels.
 When you prepare hard interview questions and answers, you are pushing yourself to bring out the best of your capabilities.